vahidirn/laravel-filter-query-neo4j/readme.md

 // select * from users where name like ? and email = ?
 ```

-The `$filterQueryNeo` property defines the fields that may be used in filter queries.
+The `$filterQuery` property defines the fields that may be used in filter queries.
 The value is an array of *filter rules* that lists the possible variations the filter may use.

 The built-in rules are: